psarnow/colorado-dow/README.md

 * Herd size
 * Weather
 * Hunt season dates
+**Goal** What makes the first season in Unit 77 have the most hunter success?
+Why does it take less effort (hunting days) to be successful in the first season of Unit 77?

 #### Step 1 -- Data Acquisition
 * [Hunt Draw summaries from CPW](http://rpubs.com/psarnow/394721)